Financial-Stability/Blindwrite-Clone/README.md

 Try it out [here](https://financial-stability.github.io/Blindwrite-Clone/)!

-Clone of [BlindWrite](https://blindwrite.herokuapp.com/) (link no longer available).
+Clone of [BlindWrite](https://blindwrite.herokuapp.com/) (original app no longer available).
 A space to jot down thoughts, but blurring what you've already written to (hopefully) stop yourself from constantly self-editing.
 Set a topic, start a timer, write with this app.

 ## Instructions
-* Set a topic
+1. Set a topic
-* Set a timer
+2. Set a timer
-* Write until timer ends and text is unblurred
+3. Write until timer ends and text is unblurred
-* Once timer is done:
+4. Once timer is done:
-  * Click "Blindwrite" to blur text again if you would like to continue writing.
+   - Click "Blindwrite" to blur text again if you would like to continue writing.
-  * Click "Write" to unblur text
+   - Click "Write" to unblur text
-  * Refresh page if you want to restart
+   - Refresh page if you want to restart

 ## Preview

 Writing about Chosen Topic.
 Bar at the top represents a timer, upon completion text is unblurred.
+Afterwards, click the title to toggle blur.

 <!-- ![Writing about Chosen Topic.
 Bar at the top represents a timer, upon completion text is unblurred](https://raw.githubusercontent.com/KoyaS/Blindwrite-Clone/master/blindWrite.png) -->